sballin/GPI_W7-X/README.md

 Set the correct addresses in middle_server.py and gui.py:

-* middle_server.py must have RP_HOSTNAME set to the hostname or IP address of the Red Pitaya
+* middle_server.py must have RP_HOSTNAME set to the hostname or IP address of the Red Pitaya (RP)
 * gui.py must have MIDDLE_SERVER_ADDR set to "hostname_or_ip:50000" where hostname_or_ip is for the machine on which the middle server is running

 ## Using the GPI control system code